-The AMD-K6 processor contains seven execution units-store, load, integer X, integer Y, multimedia, floating-point, and branch condition.
+The AMD-K6-III processor contains ten parallel execution units-store, load, integer X ALU, integer Y ALU, MMX ALU (X), MMX ALU (Y), MMX/3DNow! multiplier, 3DNow!
+ALU, floating-point, and branch condition.
 Each unit is independent and capable of handling the RISC86 operations.
-Table 1 on page 18 details the execution units, functions performed within these units, operation latency, and operation throughput.
+Table 1 on page 16 details the execution units, functions performed within these units, operation latency, and operation throughput.

-The store and load execution units are two-staged pipelined designs.
+The store and load execution units are two-stage pipelined designs.
 The store unit performs data writes and register calculation for LEA/PUSH.
 Data memory and register writes from stores are available after one clock.
+Store operations are held in a store queue prior to execution.
+From there, they execute in order.
 The load unit performs data memory reads.
 Data is available from the load unit after two clocks.